 Many chemical engineers work in industries whose products are sought by many manufacturing companies.
 For example, they work for organizations that produce plastic resin, which is used to increase fuel efficiency in automobiles.
 Increased availability of home-produced natural gas will increase the production potential of these engineers in the industries employed.

-In addition, chemical engineering will be transferred to dynamic fields such as nanotechnology, alternative energy and biotechnology, and thus in many manufacturing industries, will help to maintain demand for engineering services.
+In addition, chemical engineering will be transferred to dynamic fields such as nanotechnology, alternative energy, and biotechnology, and thus in many manufacturing industries, will help to maintain demand for engineering services.

 However, the decline in employment in some manufacturing sectors will reduce overall employment growth.